-Digital Transformation Why this matters:
+Digital Transformation

 Transforming how we work and working in a more digital, efficient way supports our net zero ambitions.
 We will harness existing digital technology and systems to streamline our service delivery and supporting functions while improving the associated use of resources and reducing carbon emissions.
-Our key actions:

-Care for our patients closer to, or at home We will work with services to continue using technology to reduce unnecessary patient journeys where clinically appropriate, to care for people in their homes using remote monitoring technology and virtual consultations.
+Care for our patients closer to, or at home

+We will work with services to continue using technology to reduce unnecessary patient journeys where clinically appropriate, to care for people in their homes using remote monitoring technology and virtual consultations.
 The average carbon footprint of each kilometre travelled by car to our hospital is 180g of CO2.
 With almost 1.3m patient contacts a year, we have a huge opportunity to reduce our Scope 3 emissions.

-Go truly paperless We will progress our Digital by Default agenda, removing paper from all Trust processes, digitising medical records and making our patient communications digital where appropriate too.
+Go truly paperless

+We will progress our Digital by Default agenda, removing paper from all Trust processes, digitising medical records and making our patient communications digital where appropriate too.

 Low-carbon digital

 We will be mindful of the true carbon footprint associated with our digital services and develop a blueprint for low carbon digital care in line with NHS England Digital Maturity Framework and the 'Greening Government' ICT and Digital Strategy 2020-2025.

-How will we measure our success?

-- Measuring the number of virtual outpatient appointments and mapping the resultant travel avoided (and subsequent carbon emissions avoided) - ✓ A reduction in the number of pages and documents printed across the Trust - ✓ Improved scoring against the NHS England Digital Maturity Self-Assessment What we are already doing:
+- Measuring the number of virtual outpatient appointments and mapping the resultant travel avoided (and subsequent carbon emissions avoided) - ✓ A reduction in the number of pages and documents printed across the Trust - ✓ Improved scoring against the NHS England Digital Maturity Self-Assessment